My degree is in Literature and Education, and I have been writing for Hubpages for over 9 years.

 HBO Max should emerge as the other top tier streaming service.
 Warner Bros. can obviously present a film catalog that can match anyone’s, and HBO Max has been more aggressive with regards to making its biggest titles available for streaming than Paramount Plus and Peacock have been.
 In addition, Warner Bros.’
 Looney Tunes, Cartoon Network, and classic Hanna-Barbera properties, as well as their deal with Sesame Street, place it second only to Disney with regards to children’s programming, and something that had been a weakness for the service, reality programming, will quickly become a strength with the upcoming addition of Discovery+ content.
 Finally, HBO Max’s long term television series offerings aren’t limited to HBO productions, those of the short lived WB network, their portion of the programming broadcast on The CW, and those of Discovery's family of channels.
 Warner Bros.
 Television Studios has been producing programs that were originally broadcast on other networks since the 1950s.
 Several major titles that were widely announced as acquisitions by the streaming service, including Friends, The Big Bang Theory, and The West Wing, were actually instances of Warner Bros. reacquiring the streaming rights to their own productions.
 With a huge library already in place and multiple major properties likely to be reacquired over the next few years, HBO Max is really just waiting for reality to set in for Netflix.

 ViacomCBS’s current offering isn’t particularly impressive, but it has the potential to eventually be formidable.
 In addition to Paramount Pictures and CBS, the conglomerate also owns Showtime, Comedy Central, Nickelodeon, BET, and MTV.
-Licensing deals are keeping some of Paramount’s prominent titles off the service (most Alfred Hitchcock films are notably absent, while the two most recent Mission: Impossible films and the two most popular recent Star Trek films are currently streaming on other services), but that should change over time.
-The addition of over a thousand movies in June and July will certainly help, and potentially making all Star Trek properties exclusive to the service would also be a huge step.
+Licensing deals are keeping some of Paramount’s prominent titles off the service (The Godfather films, along with the two most recent Mission: Impossible films and the two most popular of the recent Star Trek films, are currently streaming on other services), but that will change over time; when Paramount Plus finally decides to put its best foot forward with regards to its film offerings (something it definitely did not do with its recent addition of over 1,000 movies), it will have a more than adequate library available to do so.
+Potentially making all Star Trek properties exclusive to the service would also be a huge step.
 However, Paramount Plus won’t really take off until Showtime is either folded into it or included as part of a bundle that matches the top price points of the other services, and that won’t happen until cable and satellite subscriptions to Showtime dwindle significantly.

 In addition to their primary television network, NBCUniversal owns USA Network, Syfy, Bravo, and Telemundo.
 Although those supplemental content sources haven’t produced quite as many hit programs as those of the other conglomerates, Bravo and Telemundo do give Peacock an edge in reality programming and Spanish language programming respectively, and the recent distribution deal with professional wrestling provides another niche market.
 Also, once home video sales further dry up and licensing deals expire, the service can beef up its film offerings substantially by incorporating their successful film franchises (NBC Universal also owns DreamWorks Animation), which have for the most part been absent from the service to this point.
 Peacock does seem to have perfected the ad supported streaming model; the service’s free tier presents roughly a third of the advertising of broadcast television with individual breaks routinely lasting a minute and a half or less.
 That is noticeably less advertising than Hulu’s ad supported version, which makes the presence of the ads far more palatable.